fwextensions/fwidgets/README.md

 });
 ```

 You can import code from other modules, and even make API calls before calling `fwidgets()`.
-But it should only be called once, since it calls `figma.closePlugin()` before returning, which will disable the Figma APIs.
+But it should only be called once, since it calls `figma.closePlugin()` before returning, which disables the Figma APIs.

 Your function will be passed an object containing the [`input`](#input), [`output`](#output) and [`ui`](#ui) APIs that can be used to render UI elements and control the plugin window.
 You can also import these APIs using the standard `import` syntax in other modules, which is useful when your script grows beyond a single file.
 They are provided to your callback simply as a convenience.